thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ## Log File

 Logging is enabled by setting the log file directory ```--log_file_directory``` in the command line options.
 The log file format is the same format used by [Telemetry OBD Logger](https://github.com/thatlarrypearson/telemetry-obd#telemetry-obd-logger-output-data-files).
-Downstream processing of data captured by both **Telemetry OBD Logger**,  **Telemetry GPS Logger**, **Telemetry Weather Logger** and other data sources can be processed using the same analysis tools.
+Downstream processing of data captured by **Telemetry OBD Logger**,  **Telemetry GPS Logger**, **Telemetry IMU Logger**, **Telemetry Weather Logger** and other data sources can be processed using the same analysis tools.

 ### Format